seancheung/history/README.md

 ### Service provider and alias

-> Only required for version 1.x
+> Only required for Laravel 5.6.x

 > NO NEED for version 2.0+ which is auto-loaded with [Package Discovery](https://laravel.com/docs/6.x/packages#package-discovery)